-Type of Detectors:
+Type of Detectors

 When excited by ionizing radiation, a scintillator exhibits scintillation which is nothing but the property of luminescence.
 When a scintillator is coupled to an electronic light sensor such as a photomultiplier tube (PMT), photodiode, or silicon photomultiplier, a scintillator detector.
-Scintillator-type detectors first converts light into electrical pulses.
+Scintillator-type detectors first convert light into electrical pulses.
 They use vacuum tubes to perform so.

-Gaseous Ionization Detectors:
+Gaseous Ionization Detectors